christine-nil/sql-sandbox/10100-EDALessons-Solution.md

 FROM mpg;
 ```

+Also note that sqllite will support display of column names with the command `.headers on`.

 ### 2. Statistics by Origin
 Task: Write a query to compare vehicle characteristics across different manufacturing origins.